Contribution limits differ for IRAs and 401(k)s

 Roth IRA Annual Contribution Limits

-However, for some Americans the math can get a bit tricky.
-It has to do with their household income.
+However, for some Americans, the math can get a bit tricky.
+It has to do with household income.

 Traditional IRA Annual Contribution Limits

-For Traditional IRA filers, the limits have to do with how much of that contribution can be deducted from their income tax.
-Remember, a Traditional IRA (unlike a Roth) is funded with pre-tax dollars, so contributors can usually write off the contribution the year they make it.
-(If you can’t deduct your contribution the Traditional IRA becomes a lot less attractive, although it does still allow the income in the account to grow tax free until retirement.)
+If you have a traditional IRA, the limits have to do with how much of that contribution you can deduct from your income tax.
+Remember, a traditional IRA (unlike a Roth) is funded with pre-tax dollars, so you can usually write off the contribution the year you make it.
+(If you can’t deduct your contributions, a traditional IRA becomes a lot less attractive, although it does still allow earnings to grow tax-free until retirement.)

-Your income, and whether you (or your spouse) is covered by a retirement plan at work, also will affect your ability to deduct Traditional IRA contributions.
+Your income and whether you (or your spouse) have a retirement plan at work determine if you can deduct traditional IRA contributions.

 More Details on IRA Contributions

-If you are looking for additional information on contribution limits or need to run the math to see whether or not you’re allowed to contribute to a Roth IRA, head for the source: the IRS.
-The go-to place on its website, which you can download, is Publication 590-A. It walks you through all of the scenarios with both Traditional IRAs and Roth IRAs.
+If you’re looking for additional information on contribution limits or need to run the math to see whether or not you’re allowed to contribute to a Roth IRA, head for the source: the IRS.
+The go-to place on its website is Publication 590-A. It walks you through all of the scenarios with both traditional IRAs and Roth IRAs.

 401(k) Annual Contribution Limit

 The annual contribution limit for 401(k) plans is by far the easiest to understand.
-There are only two categories: whether or not you are 50 years old.
-If you are under age 50, you can contribute $18,000 annually.
+There are only two categories: whether or not you’re 50 years old.
+If you’re under age 50, you can contribute $19,000 a year in 2019.
 Period.
 No fancy math involving your modified adjusted gross income needed.

-If you are age 50 or older, you can contribute the same $18,000, plus an additional $6,000 in catch up contributions.
-While this is the easiest of the three plans to understand it doesn’t automatically make it the best plan for your retirement goals.
+If you’re age 50 or older, you can contribute the same $19,000, plus an additional $6,000 catch-up contribution.
+While this is the easiest of the three plans to understand, it doesn’t automatically make it the best plan for your retirement goals.

 Changing Your Roth IRA Contribution

-There are potentially serious repercussions if you invest more than the allowed $5,500/$6,500 in a Roth IRA account, even inadvertently.
-You will be penalized with a 6% excise tax on the amount over your contribution limits.
-Happily, there are ways to change your investment allocation that can help you avoid paying penalties.
+There are potentially serious repercussions if you invest more than the allowed $6,000/$7,000 in a Roth IRA account.
+You’ll be penalized with a 6% excise tax on any amount over your contribution limits.
+Happily, there are ways to change your investment allocation, and that can help you avoid paying penalties.

 How To Reverse Excess Contributions

-If you realize that you have contributed too much money to a Roth IRA or a combination of several Roth IRA accounts, there are several ways that you can reverse the excess contributions.
-But you must hurry, because there are strict deadlines that you have to meet in order not to be penalized by the government.
+If you realize you’ve contributed too much money to a Roth IRA or a combination of several Roth IRA accounts, there are several ways you can reverse the excess contributions.
+But you must act quickly: There are strict deadlines that you have to meet if you want to avoid penalties.

 Which Contributions Are Not Counted in the Limit?

-While there are limits to the amount of money you can contribute in a single year to a Roth IRA, there are also exclusions that are not bound by the $5,500/$6,500 yearly cap.
-For example, the annual contribution limits do not include investments that are rolled over from another Roth IRA account or funds that are converted from a Traditional IRA.
+While there are limits to the amount of money you can contribute in a single year to a Roth IRA, there are also exclusions that are not bound by the yearly cap.
+For example, the annual contribution limits don’t include investments that are rolled over from another Roth IRA account or funds that are converted from a traditional IRA.
 The same exemptions apply to funds that are rolled over from a qualified retirement plan, like a 401(k).